 Moving to a new home is always exciting.
-After all, there are so sights and sounds to take in and the promise of new adventures is enough to make the entire family excited.
-Except, perhaps, for the pets.
+After all, there are so many sights and sounds to take in, and the promise of new adventures is enough to make the entire family excited except, perhaps, for the pets.
 In fact, moving can be incredibly stressful for our four-legged friends.
 Here are a few tips from an experienced Colorado moving company to help you and your furry family members successfully transition to a new home.

 Start Packing Ahead of Time

 Pets pick up on their humans’ stress easily, and if you’re pulling an all-nighter trying to get everything ready for the movers in the morning, they’ll know.
 The last thing you want is for your pet to be a nervous wreck come moving day.
 Instead, try to start packing at least a week ahead of time.
 This way, you’ll be less stressed and frazzled come moving day, and your pet will feel the same.

 Pack a Pet Bag

 Just like you, your pets have certain essentials that need to be kept out during a move.
 Pack a bag or box of their daily necessities with items like medications, food, their favorite toys, and anything else your pet needs daily.
 Make sure this box makes it to the family car rather than the moving truck so your pets will have everything they need on the journey to the new property.

 Contact Your Vet

 Whether you’re moving to a completely new city or moving down the road, it’s always a good idea to talk to your vet.
 If you know that your pet has anxiety or dislikes traveling, they’ll be able to provide you with techniques to mitigate their stress.
 If you’re moving out of town, they’ll be able to print off your pet’s medical records and may be able to help you choose a new vet should their office be too far away.